 Assessment duration will vary between three to six hours depending on the nature of the assessment.
 This includes all the components of the assessment.

 Outcome letters will be provided to candidates on completion.
-The outcome letter will include the result from the assessment and set out career development indicators such as strengths, skill gaps and opportunities.
+The outcome letter will include the result from the assessment and set out career development indicators.
 This information will be confidential.
-If the candidate is unhappy with the final outcome of the independent assessment, they may choose to appeal or re-sit by applying again.
+If the candidate is unhappy with the final outcome of the independent assessment, they may choose to re-sit by applying again.

 Data from the assessments will be used to improve the assessment process.
 Data identifying individual apprentices, trainees, employers, TAFEs or RTOs will not be publicly disclosed.